medcomdk/dk-medcom-hospitalnotification-testscripts/input/pagecontent/index.md

 Use cases described in the [use case document](https://medcomdk.github.io/dk-medcom-hospitalnotification/#12-use-cases) will be referenced throughout this IG and they are the basis for the tests.

 As a supplementary for testscripts based on the use cases, testscripts testing **Patient flows** are included.
-These testscripts will test different and in some cases extended flows of the HospitalNotification, that hasn't been tested in the use cases.
+These testscripts will test different, and in some cases extended flows of the HospitalNotification, that hasn't been tested in the use cases.
 They will of course only test within the boundaries of the HospitalNotification standard and governance.

 #### TouchStone and API
 Before getting started with testscript execution, it is nessecary to have an account on TouchStone and to create a testsystem.
-Please follow [this guide to steup an account and testsystem](https://medcomdk.github.io/MedComLandingPage/assets/documents/TouchStoneGettingStarted.html).
+Please follow [this guide to setup an account and testsystem](https://medcomdk.github.io/MedComLandingPage/assets/documents/TouchStoneGettingStarted.html).

 #### Abbreviations and naming

+**Abbreviations:**

 The term 'inpatient' and abbreviation 'imp' refers to a patient that is hospitalised as an inpatient (Danish: indlagt) and the term 'emergency' or abbreviation 'emer' refers to a patient that is hospitalised as acute ambulant (Danish: akut ambulant).

-The abbreviation 'tec' is used when testing the patient flow, to indicate that the testscript has a tecnical character.
+The abbreviation 'tec' is used when testing the patient flow, to indicate that the testscript has a technical character.

 The system under test is abbreviated 'SUT'.

 **Testscript naming:**

-**Use cases:** Most of the send testscripts requires that SUT has executed one or more use cases in advance.
+Most of the send testscripts requires that SUT has executed one or more use cases in advance.
 These use cases are listed in the 'Precondition' columns in the tables.

-The name of the testscripts are constituted by HospitalNotification-[send/receive]-[type]-[imp/emer or alternative flow or precondition], describing the type of messaging being sent, or receveived.
-'HospitalNotifciation-' is not shown in the naming below.
+**Use cases:** The name of the testscripts is constituted by HospitalNotification_Testscript_[send/receive]-[type]-[imp/emer or alternative flow or precondition], describing the type of messaging being sent, or receveived.
+'HospitalNotifciation_Testscript_[send/receive]' is not shown in the naming below.

-**Patient flow:** These will be named HospitalNotification-PF-[send/receive]-[imp/emer/tec]-[number].
-'HospitalNotifciation-' is not shown in the naming below.
+**Patient flow:** These will be named HospitalNotification_Testscript_PF-[send/receive]-[imp/emer/tec]-[number].
+'HospitalNotifciation_Testscript_[send/receive]' is not shown in the naming below.

 ### Send Hospitalnotification testscripts
 When sending a HospitalNotification, a POST operation is required for all types of messages, valid for both the precondition messages and actual messages being tested.